sgala/bottle/apidoc/tutorial.rst

 Generating content
 ================================================================================

-The [WSGI specification][wsgi] expects an iterable list of byte strings to be returned from your application and can't handle file objects, unicode, dictionaries or exceptions.
+The `WSGI specification`_ expects an iterable list of byte strings to be returned from your application and can't handle file objects, unicode, dictionaries or exceptions.

 ::